dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 2)  Model complexity
 3)  Power consumption

-First, a description of timing information of D-Wave's annealing quantum computers at a coarsened but practically relevant granularity.
-Quantum annealing protocols can operate in time spans as short as nanoseconds to as long as milliseconds.
+A comprehensive description of timing information for D-Wave's annealing quantum computers is in the :ref:`qpu_operation_timing` section.
+Roughly, quantum annealing protocols can operate in time spans as short as nanoseconds to as long as milliseconds.
 Once the protocol has run its course, reading out the classical states takes on the order of hundreds of microseconds.
 The bottleneck in this protocol is in programming the Hamiltonian to the annealing quantum computer, which is on the order of tens of milliseconds.
 Because D-Wave's annealing quantum computers are accessed via |cloud_tm|_, a quantum cloud platform, there may be additional network latencies in the order of hundreds of milliseconds.
 In principle, communication latency can be mitigated and programming time optimized such that the effective processing time is on the order of tens of milliseconds.
-A comprehensive breakdown of timing information is in the :ref:`qpu_operation_timing` section.

 To put this timing in context, consider both generative and discriminative modeling tasks.

-In a generative model setup where annealing quantum computers are utilized as Boltzmann machine samplers, the natural comparators are Monte Carlo samplers such as the Metropolis algorithm [Met1953]_ [Rob2004]_.
+In a generative-model setup where annealing quantum computers are used as Boltzmann machine samplers, the natural comparison is to Monte Carlo samplers, such as the Metropolis algorithm [Met1953]_ [Rob2004]_.
 Metropolis algorithm sampling times can range from hundreds of milliseconds to seconds when sampling from the same Boltzmann machine as the annealing quantum computer for an